-Often we face a situation where we need to get first and last word from a cell in excel.
+Often we face a situation where we need to get first and last word from a cell/text string in Excel.

 Let’s understand this with an example.

-In the below table, you have a list of names which includes the first and the last name.
-And, now from you this want to extract the first name which the first word in the cell.
+In the below table, we have a list of names which includes the first and the last name.
+And now from this, we need to extract the first name which the first word in the cell.

-And formula to get the first name will be:
+And the formula to get the first name from above column is:

 This simply returns the first name which is the first word from the text.